-By 2020, over 50% of our workforce will be remote.
+By 2020, over 50% of our workforce ended up working remote.
 This means more demand for flexible work environments and increased willingness by employees to leave their employers who don’t offer this benefit.

 One of the biggest challenges employers face when it comes to having a remote workforce is cultivating a sense of belonging and inclusivity.
+This begs the question, how do we keep remote employees engaged?
 If not addressed thoughtfully, this issue can lead to lower engagement, decreased productivity and higher turnover.

 We hosted a webinar to discuss this topic and share strategies around how to engage your remote employees, practices that promote a sense of belonging and inclusivity, and program ideas to recognize remote employees.
 Our webinar included a panel of remote work experts: Morgan Chaney, Director of Marketing and Culture Committee Lead at Blueboard; Shane Metcalf, Co-founder & Chief Culture Officer at 15Five; Karen Rubin, VP of Growth at Owl Labs; and Dan Manian, Co-founder & CEO at Donut.